itpromeas/RefreshConsoleApp/RefreshConsoleApp/readme.md

 NameOfTheProject\bin\Debug

-type the following in order to open the assembly: ildasm nameOf.exe
+type the following in order to open the assembly:

+ildasm nameOf.exe

-il=intermediate language
+il = intermediate language
+ildasm = Intermediate Language Disassembler

+if not working, then

+follow the steps here: https://learn.microsoft.com/en-us/ef/core/cli/dotnet

+# shortcut for properties

+prop